Beastrock/6_password_strength/README.md

 * inclusion of both upper-case and lower-case letters (case sensitivity)

 ## lunching
+You can launch it by typing following commands in console:
 First `pip install -r requirements.txt` then `python password_strength.py <your_password>`
 ## changing bad passwords base
 Also you can change the blacklist.
 To do this: